 Whilst travelling is easier these days with the likes of budget airlines (though watch out for the added extras) and super speed train lines, trips away in your own car are always more memorable.
 Whilst most complain about motorways such as the M6, there is nothing quite like driving around Europe.
 Not only are the roads much smoother and easier to navigate, but the lack of traffic and stunning scenery make a European road trip much more enjoyable!

-Whilst we may have Tebay services on the way to the Lake District which is a definite photo opportunity, let’s check out some scenic and seriously fun road trip routes to take in Europe!
+Whilst we may have Tebay services on the way to the Lake District which is a definite photo opportunity, let’s check out some of The Best Road Trip Routes Throughout Europe!

 What you may see as a squiggle is actually a 4 mile section of road featuring eleven hairpin bends as it climbs up to Stigrøra, 858 metres above sea level.
 One of the most famous National Tourist Routes, this impressive 4 mile stretch can take 2- 3 hours to navigate as you can take in its fully beauty at designated viewpoints such as the Trollstigen platform and two viewpoints which were designed by Reiulf Ramstad architects.
 A smaller 4×4 makes traversing the pass much easier – though expect to meet other drivers and cyclists on your journey too!
 As the road is closed throughout late Autumn and all of Winter, Summer is your best opportunity to experience this breathtaking journey.
 The nearest airport is Molde Airport, Aro.